 Drivers here can pay on average $1,557 a year to insure their vehicles.
 This ranks the city as the second most expensive in our analysis and 19% costlier than the Georgia average.
 Annual premiums from individual insurers range nearly $3,000 from $798 at the cheapest company to $3,606 for a year of liability coverage.
 Based on our data, the lowest-cost insurers in East Point are GEICO, USAA (military only), Country Financial, Auto-Owners, and Encompass.
 These five companies charge on average $1,014, which comes out to a 35% discount to the citywide average.

 To determine which companies were the best, we looked at the financial strength ratings and the justified complaint index for ten companies.
 These two factors were chosen as measures of the company's ability to pay out claims (as measured by AM Best), and how few justified complaints they received relative to other competitors (as collected by the NAIC).
 We then indexed and calculated a rating for each company (the lower numbers, the better).
 Here are the companies ranked.

 Based on these metrics, Southern Farm Bureau, State Farm, and GEICO are the best companies.
-As we've mentioned, GEICO and Allstate are two of our cheapest companies, so if price is a factor in your consideration, these two companies are great places for you to comparison shop.
+GEICO consistently turned up in our analysis as the cheapest company in Georgia.
+If price is a factor in your consideration, add this company in your quote comparison shopping.